pudly/schmopera-hugo/content/articles/dont-miss-hercules-vs-vampires.md

 ---
-title: "Don't miss: Hercules vs Vampires"
+title: "Don&#039;t miss: Hercules vs Vampires"
 ---

 ## What's the most interesting part about combining opera with a film like *Hercules in the Underworld*?